-In 1977, the Service discovered that much of the mail destined for delivery through post office boxes was improperly addressed because it showed the street address of the recipient rather than the box number.
-On the basis of this finding and the knowledge that indefinite forwarding service was not available to all postal patrons, the Service proposed a change to its regulations dealing with the delivery of mail 2/ and the indefinite forwarding privilege of boxholders.
+In 1977, the Service discovered that much of the mail destined for delivery through post office boxes showed the street address of the recipient rather than the box number.
+On the basis of this finding and the knowledge that indefinite forwarding service was not available to all postal patrons, the Service proposed a revision to its regulations dealing with the delivery of mail 1/ and the indefinite forwarding privilege of boxholders.